juju/docs/src/en/wip-spaces.md

 finer-grained control over the networking aspects of the environment and service deployments in particular.
 Not all cloud providers support these enhanced networking features yet, in fact they are currently supported on AWS only.
-Support for MaaS and OpenStack is planed and will be available in future releases of Juju.
+Support for MAAS and OpenStack is planed and will be available in future releases of Juju.

 Juju network spaces (or just "spaces") represent sets of disjoint